 However – if you live in an exposed site (e.g. a windy site on the west coast) then plant in Spring to avoid damage.

 Cut back perennials that have died down.

 This helps improve their appearance and flowering, but you can choose to leave some stems for winter interest or for wildlife and then cut back in Spring.

 Using a knife, shears or secateurs, cut stems close to the ‘crown’ or dormant base of the plant.

 If there is any young growth, cut to just above it.

 Divide herbaceous perennials.

 Not only does this multiply your plants, but it also encourages vigorous plants that do well year after year.
-Plant divided plants as soon as possible and water them in well.
+Plant divided plants as soon as possible and water them in well, even if the soil is already wet.
 You can either replant them in the same position or move them to a new part of the garden.
 It’s a great opportunity to mix in some compost or other soil improver before replanting.